Mohsin-mw/Flip-Market-Ecommerce-Web-App/README.md

 # Flip-Market-Ecommerce-Web-App
-Welcome to my ecommerce website created with React and Django!
+Flip Market is an ecommerce website created with React and Django!
 This website is designed to provide a convenient and secure shopping experience for customers.
 The React front-end provides a smooth and intuitive user experience, while the Django back-end ensures that all data is stored securely and efficiently.
-Customers can easily browse through our selection of products, add items to their cart, and check out securely with their payment information.
-We also provide a variety of shipping options, so customers can get their orders quickly and safely.
-Additionally, customers can easily manage their orders and accounts through our user-friendly dashboard.
-Our customer service team is always available to answer any questions or concerns customers may have.
-Thank you for choosing our ecommerce website for your shopping needs!
+Customers can easily browse through our selection of products, add items to their cart, and check out their payment information.
+It also provide an admin dashboard, so admin can manage website easily.
+Additionally, customers can easily manage their orders and accounts through its user-friendly dashboard.

 <a name="readme-top"></a>